 Nobody in attendance had a clue what was happening, including the referee, who, as it turned out, thought he heard the final bell of the fight and was trying to end the fight.
 Instead of a victory for Vargas, the fight went to the scorecards and Bradley won via unanimous decision

 Bernard Hopkins vs Robert Allen: The Ankle-Breaking Referee

 Across a career spanning nearly thirty years and multiple world titles, Bernard Hopkins developed a reputation as a fighter willing to put in some dirty work to get the nod on the scorecards, so it wasn’t uncommon to find ‘The Executioner’ locked in a clinch with his opponent.
 Usually such tactics would prove beneficial for Hopkins but in 1998, during his showdown with Atlanta’s Robert Allen, it was the clinch, and an overexcited referee, that would prove to be his downfall.

-In the fourth round, with the fighters spending more time in a tender embrace than punching the living daylights out of each other, Mills Lane, the clearly peeved referee, set about breaking the two fighters up - unfortunately, he might have tried a little too hard to break them up, as poor Bernard Hopkins was pushed through the ropes and out of the ring by Lane, breaking his ankle on impact and thus ruling the fight a No Contest.
-Fortunately for B-Hop, his ankle recovered, he was able to secure comfortable wins in the rematch in 1999 and again in 2004.
+In the fourth round, with the fighters spending more time in a tender embrace than punching the living daylights out of each other.
+Mills Lane, the clearly peeved referee, set about breaking the two fighters up - unfortunately, he might have tried a little too hard to break them up, as poor Bernard Hopkins was pushed through the ropes and out of the ring by Lane, snapping his ankle on impact and thus ruling the fight a No Contest.
+Fortunately for B-Hop, his ankle recovered and he was able to secure comfortable wins in the rematch in 1999 and again in 2004.